ruppinlab/madhitter/README.md

 It will then find a set of genes containing optimal solutions for all instsances simutaneously.
 Combining the optimial solutions for single patients involves a second layer of optimization, which is done in the same linear programming formulation.
 We sometimes refer to the optimal solutions for individual patients as "local" hitting stes.
 There may different choices of optimal local hitting sets for individual patients, such the different combinations (unions) of local hitting sets lead to smaller combined hitting sets, which we call "global" hitting sets.
-For example, suppose there are two individuals and the first individual has alternative individual optima {A, B}, {A, C} and the second individual has alternative optima {B, D}, {D, E}.
-Then, by choosing th individual optima {A, B} for the first individual and {B, D} for the second individual, we get a combined global hitting set of size 3: {A, B, D}.
+For example, suppose there are two individuals and the first individual has alternative individual optima `{A, B}, {A, C}` and the second individual has alternative optima `{B, D}, {D, E}`.
+Then, by choosing th individual optima `{A, B}` for the first individual and `{B, D}` for the second individual, we get a combined global hitting set of size 3: `{A, B, D}`.
 The three other combinations of optimal local hitting sets would give larger global hitting sets of size 4.

 ### Flags